JamesLovesay/nc-news/FINAL README.md

 NewsBytes README

-This is a link to the deployed version of the project <to be inserted>.
+This is a link to the deployed version of this app https://newsbytes.netlify.app/.
+This is a link to the back end repo https://github.com/JamesLovesay/nc-news-be-project and the following is the hosted back end for the app <https://nc-news-back-end-project.herokuapp.com/>

 ### Functions in the app